fOmar24/fOmar24/README.md

 - 👋 Hi, I’m farhiya omar
-- 👀 I’m interested in Data Science, Machine Learning, and AI
+-  👀I’m interested in Data Science, Machine Learning, and AI.
+- I'm Currently seeking to go deeper in Machine Learning and Artificial Intelligence, also searching for experiences in data science especially Deep learning, NLP, and MLOps.
 - 💞️ I’m looking to collaborate on open-source AI project.
+- ⚡"Adopting a mindset of continuous development, always striving to be a better engineer than the day before."

 <!---